itssixtyn3in/ODCheck/README.md

 # Copy the full ODCheck Folder from Github
 git clone https://github.com/itssixtyn3in/ODCheck

-# Run Manager.ps1 to start the Wizard
+# Run wizard.ps1 to start the configuration prompts
 .\manager.ps1
 ```
 ODCheck provides a few customization options from here that can be used, depending on what all you want to test.

-- When configuring ODCheck, the file names that it watches for will be randomized and copied to the 'Payload folder'.
-These are the files that you will want to drop into the Sharepoint folder once ODCheck has been activated.
+- When configuring ODCheck, the file names that it watches for will be randomized and copied to the 'Payload' folder.
+If the files are dropped into the Sharepoint library, then the mapped commands will run once the file syncs.
 The setup will also require that you know the tenant and document library name that you will be using for the mutual sync connection.
 This information will be required to setup the sync connection to the correct local folder.

-- I recommend that you host your reverse shell and other scripts externally.
-The wizard will ask you for the URL that they're hosted on.
+- The script will ask you for your preferred PowerShell reverse shell command and external script URL.

 - If you want to package the file into an EXE with a custom icon, then just specify the file path for the .ico file.
+An example .ico file is available in the Icons folder.

 ![odcheck_usage](https://github.com/itssixtyn3in/ODCheck/assets/130003354/0824c20a-0c39-47d9-889a-2ebab659e127)